 LGBTQIAP family law is really the same as straight family law – divorce, property division, custody, parenting times, paternity, assisted reproduction, adoption, name change – with a few peculiarities mixed in.
 One peculiarity is the cultural bias that exists against the LGBT community.
 Sometimes, we can avoid this bias by filing in a county that is more LGBT friendly, like Travis County or Bexar County.
 Unfortunately, the Texas Family Code sometimes restricts where we can file a case.
 For instance, divorces must be filed in a county in which one of the parties resides.

-Gender Marker Change
+Gender Marker Correction

 Common Law Marriage